ashumeow/random-space-images/README.md

 Loading more images are in-progress.
 Sooner, I am aiming to load more than 1000 images if possible, not just from Hubble.

-Run space-planets.py sing Git or Python interpreter or anything that runs Python.
+Run space-planets.py using Git or Python interpreter or anything that runs Python.
 This was tested Python 2.7.10 [Latest]
 Note: Oh!
 Turn on your internet connection while trying it.
 For picking random numbers, choose from 0 to 1.